YosefLab/CZI-Immuneaging/README.md

 ### <a name="visualization_cellxgene"></a> Visualization using cellxgene

 Processed data can be easily visualized using <a href="https://chanzuckerberg.github.io/cellxgene/">cellxgene</a>, which provides a browser-based user-interface for basic data exploration.
-Currently, only our sample-level data files can be visualized by cellxgene (i.e. .h5ad files under the `processed_samples` directory on the S3 bucket).
+Currently, only our sample-level data files can be visualized by cellxgene (i.e., .h5ad files under the `processed_samples` directory on the S3 bucket).

 In order to run cellxgene, first install it via terminal by running: